 Stop wasting time on setup...

-... and start one with a click.
-Nextjournal offers single-click defaults for Python, R, Julia, and Clojure.
-Create a notebook by selecting a language to get started.
+... and start with a click.
+Nextjournal offers single-click defaults for Python, R, Julia, Clojure and select machine learning libraries.
 These defaults offer more than a language runtime, they all include typical data science tools out of the box.
-For most projects, there is absolutely no installation required.
+There is absolutely no installation required for many types of projects, from data science plots to machine learning experiments.